dinmil/KafkaGate/README.md

 Future of KafkaGate application is to become gateway between 0mq and Kafka library.
 Since 0mq is not the broker, idea is to use Kafka as 0mq broker if neccessery.

+Add New example how to create GUI Kafka producer and consumer application (KafkaPas)